Victoriartszg/Git-Exercise/README.md

 Add the changes to the read me.
 Check the status of the repository.
 Then, leave a commit message and check the status once more.
 What command should you use to check the status of the repository?
-Write your answer in this readme.
+Write your answer in this readme.  => git status
 Make more changes to the readme file.
 Use the shorthand command to add and commit changes.
 Check the history of the repository.